Male trainer teaching staff about email encryption gateways

 When you send an email to someone outside your company infrastructure, only the intended recipient should be able to decrypt it.

-This ensures that sensitive information is protected from falling into the wrong hands.
+This makes sure that sensitive information is protected from falling into the wrong hands.

 Inbound email encryption gateways can: